-Home owners: In 2014-15 in the Northern Territory, 11% of Indigenous Australians aged 18 years and over reported owning their own homes, compared with 54% of non-Indigenous Australians.
+Home owners: In 2014-15 in Victoria, 44% of Indigenous Australians aged 18 and over reported owning their own homes, compared with 71% of non-Indigenous Australians.

-Nationally in 2014-15, 29% of Indigenous Australians owned their own homes, compared with 69% of non-Indigenous Australians (Table 2.01.17, Figure 2.01.1).
+Nationally, 29% of Indigenous Australians owned their own homes, compared with 69% of non-Indigenous Australians (Table 2.01.17, Figure 2.01.1).

-Renters: In 2014-15 in the Northern Territory, 88% of Indigenous Australians reported that they rented, compared with 42% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians (46%) than non-Indigenous Australians (4%) rented through territory housing authorities (organisations subsidised by public funds).
-For other organisations (housing co-operatives, church groups and Indigenous housing organisations) the rates for Indigenous and non-Indigenous Australians were 22.5% and 0.2%, respectively.
+Renters: In 2014-15 in Victoria, 55% of Indigenous Australians reported that they rented, compared with 26% of non-Indigenous Australians.
+A higher proportion of Indigenous Australians (16%) than non-Indigenous Australians (2%) rented through state housing authorities (organisations subsidised by public funds).
+For other organisations (such as housing cooperatives, church groups and Indigenous housing organisations), the rates for Indigenous and non-Indigenous Australians were 9.3% and 0.3%, respectively.

-Nationally in 2014-15, 70% of Indigenous Australians rented, compared with 29% of non-Indigenous Australians.
-A higher proportion of Indigenous than non-Indigenous Australians rented through state or territory housing authorities (23% compared with 3%) or other organisations (12% compared with 0.5%) (Table 2.01.17, Figure 2.01.1).
+Nationally, 70% of Indigenous Australians rented, compared with 29% of non-Indigenous Australians.
+A higher proportion of Indigenous Australians rented through state or territory housing authorities (23% for Indigenous Australians and 3% for non-Indigenous Australians) or other organisations (12% and 0.5%, respectively) (Table 2.01.17, Figure 2.01.1).

-Overcrowding: In 2014-15 in the Northern Territory, 53% of Indigenous Australians reported living in overcrowded households, compared with 8.7% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians in Remote areas reported living in overcrowded households (59%) compared with Non-remote areas (31%).
+Overcrowding: In 2014-15 in Victoria, 12% of Indigenous Australians reported living in overcrowded households, compared with 6% of non-Indigenous Australians.

-Nationally in 2014-15, 21% of Indigenous Australians lived in overcrowded households, compared with 5.5% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians in Remote areas lived in overcrowded households (41%) compared with Non-remote areas (15%) (Table 2.01.2, Figure 2.01.2).
+Nationally, 21% of Indigenous Australians lived in overcrowded households, compared with 6% of non-Indigenous Australians.
+A higher proportion of Indigenous Australians in Remote areas reported living in overcrowded households (41%) compared with Non-remote areas (15%) (Table 2.01.2, Figure 2.01.2).

-Specialist homelessness services: In 2014-15 in the Northern Territory, the rate of specialist homelessness services use by Indigenous Australians (all ages) was 8 times the rate for non-Indigenous Australians (725 compared with 90 per 10,000).
+Specialist homelessness services: In 2014-15 in Victoria, the rate of specialist homelessness services use by Indigenous Australians (all ages) was 10.7 times the rate for non-Indigenous Australians (1,502 compared with 140 per 10,000).

-Nationally in 2014-15, the rate was 8.7 times the rate for non-Indigenous Australians (693 compared with 80 per 10,000) (Table 2.01.30, Figure 2.01.3).
+Nationally, the rate of specialist homelessness services use by Indigenous Australians (all ages) was 8.7 times the rate for non-Indigenous Australians (693 compared with 80 per 10,000) (Table 2.01.30, Figure 2.01.3).

-Trend over time: Between 2004-05 and 2014-15 in the Northern Territory, the proportion of Indigenous Australians who reported they live in overcrowded households decreased from 66% to 53%.
+Trend over time: Between 2004-05 and 2014-15 in Victoria, the proportion of Indigenous Australians reporting that they live in overcrowded households varied between a maximum of 14% and a minimum of 12%.